 OpsGenie alerts page is the list page for all alerts that are visible or assigned to a user.
-You can apply filters, or execute bulk actions (close multiple alerts, ack all etc.) on the alerts page.
+Apply filters, or execute bulk actions (close multiple alerts, ack all etc.), on the alerts page.

-Clicking on an alert's message will open the details window for that alert.
-The user will be considered as "has seen the alert", and the alert notifications for that user will stop.
+Clicking on an alert's message opens the details window for that alert.
+The user is considered as "has seen the alert", and the alert notifications for that user will stop.

 Alert filtering is async, changes to alerts by other users or systems available to list page at most within 2 seconds.

-Alert actions & details page are real time, async behaviour have minor impact on user experience.
+Alert actions and the details page are real time, async behaviour have minor impact on user experience.

-There are quick built-in filters you can easily use, placed in the top-right of the alerts page.
+There are quick built-in searches for easy use in the left sidebar alerts page.
 These and what they filter are explained below:

 All: This shows all the alerts, including open, acked, and also closed alerts.